quicwg/base-drafts/draft-ietf-quic-http.md

 the stream management.
 An HTTP request/response consumes a pair of streams in each direction.

-Aside from the connection control streams, the beginning of each stream starts with a short stream header.
+Aside from the connection control stream, the beginning of each stream starts with a short stream header.
 This stream header is used to identify the type of stream and to link the stream to another stream as necessary.
 See
 {{stream-header}} for more details on the stream header.